OET currently cannot offer testing or receive payments (funds) from candidates residing in Sanctioned Countries.

 - You must provide details of a valid identification (ID) for your booking.
 Be sure to upload a current photo that meets our requirements (find guidelines here).

-- You'll need to present the same ID on the test day for an ID verification process to ensure you are permitted to sit for OET.
+- You'll need to present the same ID on the test day for an ID verification process to ensure you are permitted to sit for the OET Test.

-- Booking fees for OET are paid at the time of booking.
+- Fees for the OET Test are paid at the time of booking.